tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 conservative in order to compile and run on the numerous supported platforms.

-The following is a list of major C++ language features (by C++ standard revision) and whether they are permitted in the LiveCode codebase or not.
+The following is a list of major C++ language features (by C++ standard revision) and whether they are permitted in the codebase or not.
 If a feature is prohibited, a rationale is provided in order that the reason for avoiding the feature is understood.
-The subsequent section details which compilers LiveCode is built with and which C++ language features those compilers provide.
+The subsequent section details which compilers it is built with and which C++ language features those compilers provide.

 ## Core language features

 ### C++98 and C++03

 C++98 is the first standard governing the C++ language and C++03 is a set of minor revisions to correct defects in the original standard.
-All of the compilers used in the LiveCode build process support these standards.
+All of the compilers used in the build process support these standards.
 Despite this, some features from these revisions are prohibited but for reasons other than compiler support.